 The cot is the hero piece of the nursery and where your precious baby (hopefully) spend many, many hours snoozing peacefully.
 Setting it up as a safe sleep space is really simple, but super important.
 By sticking to a few golden rules bub’s cot will become a safe sleep haven from the day they come home.

-From making sure you choose a safe cot to decking it out in the essentials for restful sleep, it’s all about keeping baby free from danger as they nap.
+From making sure you choose the right cot to decking it out in the essentials for restful sleep, it’s all about keeping baby free from danger as they nap.
 Selecting the right mattress plays a big part, as does the bedding and anything else you may have in or around the cot.

-Here are the safe sleep tips you need to know for babies in cots.
+Here are the safe sleep tips you need to know for setting up a baby’s cot.